OCA/social/base_mail_bcc/README.rst

 BCC all emails
 ==============

-This module extends the email meachnism to allow for sending a blind carbon copy (BCC) of all outgoing emails to configurable e-mail addresses.
+This module extends the email mechanism to allow for sending a blind carbon copy (BCC) of all outgoing emails to configurable e-mail addresses.

 Configuration